latinos/LatinoAnalysis/NanoGardener/README.md

 Events are stored in NanoAOD in the "Events" TTree.
 This is a plain tree, similar to our old "latino" tree.
 Branches in that tree are auto-documented, to some extent.
 If you do Events->Print() you will get a short explaination for each branch.
 Same explanation is also available [here](https://cms-nanoaod-integration.web.cern.ch/integration/master/mc94X_doc.html).

+## Naming conventions
+Branches in the Events tree can be either single values or vectors.
+Branches start with a capital letter and often have a prefix whenever more branches with the same length have to be put together to build a physics object.
+Example: all the muon branches start with the prefix "Muon_", see [here](https://cms-nanoaod-integration.web.cern.ch/integration/master/mc94X_doc.html#Muon).
+Since you have many muons in an event, an auxiliary branch "nMuon" (in general "n<prefix>") is provided holding an integer thai is the number of items in each of the "Muon_*" branches.

+Branches can be cross referenced, e.g.  Muon_genPartIdx[i] is the index of the particle in the GenPart_* branches corresponding to a i-th muon.

 # Guide to latino postprocessing on NanoAOD